 What to do, What to do...

 Looking for something fun to do this Presidents Day?
-We have some ideas…from shopping to snowshoeing, there is no way you’ll be bored.
-But in case you’re worried, here are seven President worthy activities that past presidents would have liked to do with their day off.
+We have some ideas.
+From shopping to snowshoeing, there are plenty of ways to stay entertained.
+But in case you’re worried, here are seven president-worthy activities that past presidents would have loved to do with their day off.

 1. George Washington